 - Select at least an 8-day tour – Climbing Kilimanjaro is an experience of a lifetime and while plenty have made the trip up and back in five days or less, eight days (or more) offers the best chance for success, especially when battling the changes in altitude, the most challenging aspect of the hike.

 - Pack sensibly – While it is important only to take what is absolutely necessary, comfort is important.
 Clothes should be easily layered to meet the challenge of wildly fluctuating temperatures; air mattresses and comfortable sleeping bags will help to ensure proper rest.
 Most importantly, don’t forget to bring a camelbak or water bottle.
 You should aim to drink around 3-4 liters of water per day.
 We recommend bringing an electrolyte formula to add to your water, and any flavoring drops if you find plain water too boring.
 Do read our full packing list for Kilimanjaro and contact us if you have any questions about brands or particular models.

 - Build up endurance – Prior to the trip, hikers should consider some simple endurance and strength training.
 Long daily walks with weighted packs will help simulate the day-to-day treks that hikers can expect on their tour.
 Cardio training is also key, as building up the heart and lungs will help with altitude changes.

 - Research when to plan the hike – There are tours available all year long, but different times of year may suit different travelers.
-While weather and temperature vary widely from top to bottom, there are times of the year where overall temperatures are cooler or warmer, and visitors can expect more or less rainfall.
+While weather and temperature vary widely from top to bottom.
+The best time to climb Mount Kilimanjaro are the months of January through early-March and June through October.